 Issaqueena Festival/Music Fest

-The Issaqueena Festival will be held on Saturday, August 29, 2020 from 9:30 a.m. to 4 p.m. in downtown Six Mile.
+The Issaqueena Festival will be held on Saturday, August 29, 2020 starting at 12 PM in downtown Six Mile.
 Main Street is closed from Liberty Highway to Six Mile Baptist church during the festival.
 Free entertainment for both adults and children is provided with plenty of room to sit down and enjoy the entertainment under tents along Main Street.
 Both food and arts and crafts vendors line Main Street during the festival.

 The area now known as Six Mile once belonged to the Cherokee Nation.
 A popular legend says that Six Mile was named by the Indian maiden, Issaqueena, who rode her horse on a journey of ninety-six miles to warn an English trader named Francis Allen of a coming Cherokee attack on his fort.
 Issaqueena numbered the creeks she crossed until she reached the fort in the area she labeled Ninety Six.
 There is still a town named Ninety Six, and many other “number names” on the path to it, these include Mile Creek, Six Mile, Twelve Mile River, and Six and Twenty Creek.
 The town festival was named in her honor.

 Vendor applications will be taken starting sometime in January for the festival.
 Each vendor must provide his or her own table and tent.
 Limited electrical and water hookups are available.

 To help our vendors be successful the Festival Committee tries hard to prevent duplications of products sold.
 To meet this goal we ask that you be specific in the type of product that you will be selling on your application.
 You are required to notify the committee if the type of vending changes from your initial application.
 The Festival committee reserves the right to reject any changes if approval has already been granted for the same type of product with another vendor (food, crafts, etc.) The Festival Committee reserves the right to reject any duplicate or controversial vendors.